tfairclough/Project-1-Tic-Tac-Toe/README.md

     }
     ```

-- Controlled various game elemnents using elemnent tags to avoid global variables.
-This included tracking player turns and the board state to control interactivity.
+- Controlled various game elemnents using element tags to avoid global variables.
+This included tracking player turns and board.

+- Added styling to the board using a classic look including shadows to give depth.

-- Added tactical animations to improve user experience and make the interface intuitive.
-This included effects to clearly indicate if a sections were interactive, sounds on click, game animations to denote a winner and animations to prompt a user to start a new game.
+- Added tactical animations to improve user experience and make the interface intuitive i.e. effects to clearly indicate if a section was interactive, sound on click, winner animations and animation prompts(start a new game).

     ```CSS
     .button:hover {